-The Incomplete tab shows your Magento catalog products that meet your Amazon eligibility requirements as defined in your listing rules but are missing information required by Amazon before listing (example: the Amazon ASIN or a defined product condition).
+The Incomplete tab shows your Commerce catalog products that meet your Amazon eligibility requirements as defined in your listing rules but are missing information required by Amazon before listing (example: the Amazon ASIN or a defined product condition).

 There are four possible causes for an incomplete listing, each identified by its status.

 |Missing Condition||Amazon accepts listings in various conditions (example: New, Refurbished, Used: Like New) listing requires a defined condition.||Update required info and manually assign a condition to a listing.|

 |Unable to Assign to Amazon Listing||Automatic match of this listing to your catalog failed.
 If no match is found, the listing cannot be managed by Amazon Sales Channel||Update required info and manually assign an ASIN to the catalog product to match to the listing.|